Fred159/RoboND-Kinematics-Project/README.md

 # Udaicty - Kinematics-Project.

 ## This project use ROS to give manipulator each joints' target angle, to reach pre-calculated position.
+### keyword: ROS, GAZEBO, RVIZ, Forward kinematic, inverse kinematic, geometric trigonometric function, rotation matrix, translation matrix, DH table

 ## In order to do this, I followed orders below.

-(- Wath all the resource provided by Udacity classroom firset)
+(Wath all the resource provided by Udacity classroom first)
 1. Based on classroome contents, calculate DH table.
 2. Use DH table calculate the forward kinematic.
 Forward kinematic start from base line ( origin coordinate 0) and end with end-effector.
 FK is a kind of function.
 - FK = f(theta1,theta2, ....theta6)
 So if 'theta1,theta2, ....theta6'is given , then we can calculate the final position and orientation of end effector.
 3. In order to move a target into a specify position, we receive target postion in gazebo simulator.
 And then, use this postion, we should derive a function to calculate each joint's angle (parameter need to calculate: theta1,theta2, ....theta6).
 So we need to calculate Inverse kinematic(IK).
 IK is a function too.
 - theta1,theta2, ....theta6 = IK(target position , target orientation)
+4. Use geometric method to derive a function to calculate theta1, theta2, theta3.
+Use inverse roration matrix to calculate theta4,theta5,theta6
+5. Run roscore and safe_spawner.
+6. Run IK_inverse.py

+## Simulation results.